 Ghosts of Stirling Castle

 The ghost of a Pink Lady sometimes can be seen leaving the castle and walking to the neighboring Church of the Holy Rude at Ladies' Rock.
 This was an elevated location where the ladies of the court would go to watch knights participate in jousting tournaments.
 Some believe the Pink Lady is the ghost of the sole survivor of Edward I's siege of the castle in 1304.
-Having escaped the siege, she keeps returning to the castle to find her slain husband.
-Though her spirit is seen leaving the castle, not entering.
+Having escaped the siege, she returns to the castle to find her slain husband.
+However, her spirit is seen leaving the castle, not entering.

 There is also a male ghost dressed in a Highland kilt, often seen turning a corner and disappearing through a doorway near the dungeon.
 A spirit indeed, as the doorway he walks through is a now solid stone wall, having been bricked up for decades.